-- (1) The electric equipment in closed vehicle area are to be complied with Ch 7, 402. of the Rules. - (2) Emergency electric equipment Requirements and application of emergency power of passenger ferries are in accordance with "Special Regulations for Car Ferries" in Korean Ship Safety Law. - (3) Installation and utilization of electricity supply cables to loaded vehicle - (A) A car ferry with enclosed vehicle loading space which carries live-fish transporting trucks must be installed with reel lead electricity supply cables which satisfies the below requirements, readily available to supply electricity for every each vehicle it carries. (b) M at here available to supply electricity for every each vehicle it carries. - (a) Must have a circuit breaker for overload - (b) Cables must be fire resistant - (B) A live-fish transporting truck on board the ferry must have it's engine turned off during the voyage and acquire the electricity necessary for oxygen supplier from the ferry.
+- (1) The electric equipment in closed vehicle area are to be complied with Ch 7, 402. of the Rules. - (2) Emergency electric equipment - Requirements and application of emergency power of passenger ferries are in accordance with "Special Regulations for Car Ferries" in Korean Ship Safety Law. - (3) Installation and utilization of electricity supply cables to loaded vehicle - (A) A car ferry with enclosed vehicle loading space which carries live-fish transporting trucks must be installed with reel lead electricity supply cables which satisfies the below requirements, readily available to supply electricity for every each vehicle it carries. - (a) Must have a circuit breaker for overload - (b) Cables must be fire resistant - (B) A live-fish transporting truck on board the ferry must have it's engine turned off during the voyage and acquire the electricity necessary for oxygen supplier from the ferry.